saint11/DeadWeight/source/game.md

 #### Go back to expedition {.block}
 Immediately finish the interlude and get back to the **expedition**.

+#### Lay low {.block}
+Adventurers usually call a lot of attention to themselves in the settlements of **Blacksalt island**.
+Laying low for a while may help to calm things down and redirect the attention to something else.
+Reduce **this settlement's doom tracker** by one.

 ### 2. Blacksalt events
 Every day in Blacksalt is unpredictable, as a group roll a 1d6, on a look at the event table.